savonet/book/language.md

 ### Choosing an editor

-Scripts in Liquidsoap can be written in any editor, although Emacs is the preferred editor, as being the only editor with specific Liquidsoap support (syntax coloration and indentation).
+Scripts in Liquidsoap can be written in any editor\index{editor}, although Emacs is the preferred editor, as being the only editor with specific Liquidsoap support (syntax coloration and indentation).
 Some other tools, described below, can also be useful in order to learn Liquidsoap or elaborate scripts.